thomaspoignant/go-feature-flag/CONTRIBUTING.md

 ## 🎤 Community Meeting
 Since everyone's voice is important we want to hear back from the community.
-For this reason we are launching a community meeting every 2 weeks and it is the perfect place to discuss future of GO Feature Flag, but also
+For this reason, we are launching a community meeting every 2 weeks and it is the perfect place to discuss the future of GO Feature Flag and help you use it at full potential.

 | Name | Meeting Time | Meeting Notes | Discussions |
 | ---- | ------------ | ------------- | ----------- |